 Given this, Dr. Tania García, from the Juan Marinello Cuban Institute for Cultural Research, considers that a possible solution to lighten the burden on the state budget could lie in structuring a mixed financing system as a regulated modality on precise and transparent bases.

 In a country like Cuba - where it is valid to clarify that entry is free or at moderate prices - having a healthy festival circuit in economic terms implies identifying and consolidating markets, distribution channels, promoting capital mobilization, granting tariff and tax incentives and promote exports.
 It all comes down to making decisions and acting.

 In the midst of all these plots, there are other questions, just as complex and that, at this point, jump to the eye: if an artist proposes an event, in principle, does it benefit from the influence of the artist and vice versa?
 Let's put it another way: if an artist feels the need to have his own festival and is authorized, would he be being granted a kind of niche of influence, a space of power?

 We must begin to think about Cuban festivals within the perspective of the global behavior of the consumption of cultural goods and services; place the sights on how the markets of cultural industries stimulate national creation, access, diversity and identity processes.

-And finally, what has a pandemic that has shaken the music industry taught us and invited us to reconfigure its processes?
-Why not encourage digital commerce from various platforms and services, including holding festivals and online contests?
-What attention does the insertion in live streaming markets and marketing campaigns associated with cultural products deserve?
+And finally, what has a pandemic taught us that has shaken the music industry and invites us to reconfigure its processes?
+Why not encourage digital commerce from various platforms and services, including holding festivals and contests? on-line?
+What attention deserves the insertion in the markets of the live streaming and marketing campaigns associated with cultural products?

 Words like profitability, economics of culture, conservation of musical heritage, cultural and economic policy, and music event tourism are in the answers, and yet they seem to be only the beginning.